justbest23/Packetcrypt-Test/README.md

 This is a work in progress.
-The objective is to be ablke to mine Packetcrypt on HiveOS using the Custom Miner feature.
+The objective is to be able to mine Packetcrypt on HiveOS using the Custom Miner feature.